lucasvolkmer/d2l-en-branch/chapter_preliminaries/pandas.md

 print(inputs)
 ```

-[**For categorical or discrete values in `inputs`, we consider "NaN" as a category.**]
-Since the "Alley" column only takes two types of categorical values "Pave" and "NaN",
-`pandas` can automatically convert this column to two columns "Alley_Pave" and "Alley_nan".
-A row whose alley type is "Pave" will set values of "Alley_Pave" and "Alley_nan" to 1 and 0.
-A row with a missing alley type will set their values to 0 and 1.

 [**Para valores categóricos ou discretos em `entradas`, consideramos "NaN" como uma categoria.**]
 Como a coluna "Alley" aceita apenas dois tipos de valores categóricos "Pave" e "NaN",
 O `pandas` pode converter automaticamente esta coluna em duas colunas "Alley_Pave" e "Alley_nan".